Alliance-for-CancerCare-Equity/website/src/content/pages/our-work.md

   - _bookshop_name: global/feature
     image: /images/feature/feature-card-three.png
-    image_alt: Upload box
+    image_alt: A supportive hand on a shoulder.
-    title: Assistance for Education and Training
+    title: Support for Patients and Families
     description: "We connect patients and their families with supportive community groups and specialized counseling services, offering financial assistance and compassionate guidance throughout their cancer journey."
     button:
-      link: /about
+      link: /stories
-      text: Learn More
+      text: Read Their Stories
     reversed: false
 ---